 Relationship to Cancer: People with Fanconi anemia have a much greater risk of developing acute myeloid leukemia (AML) and other cancers than people without Fanconi anemia.

-We believe that research is the answer to one day making Fanconi anemia a treatable condition rather than a fatal disease.
+We believe that research is the answer to one day making Fanconi anemia a treatable condition so that those diagnosed with the disease can live long, healthy lives.
 After years dedicated to gene identification, improving bone marrow transplantation, and uncovering connections to breast and other cancers, FA scientists are now poised to create less toxic therapies and improve and extend lives.
 Read about our funded research.